How to Build a Basement

 6.2.3 the water resistance of the structure should be improved;

-the structure of a habitable basement should not leak;
+and, the structure of a habitable basement should not leak.
+Table 2, Grade 3.
+'No water ingress or damp areas is acceptable.';

 10.1 defects or elements that might result in unacceptable leaks should be remedied.

-The basement structure should be inspected after it is cleaned and dried and after a period of heavy rain.
-Nothing should cover the basement structure before it is known not to leak.
+The basement structure should be inspected after it is weatherproofed (roof and windows complete) cleaned and dried and after a period of heavy rain.
+Nothing should cover the basement structure, inside, before it is known not to leak.

-You can click on the Menu Page buttons above to access all 80+ pages.
+You can click on the Menu Page buttons above (and at the bottom) to access all 63 pages.

 You can read to the end of any page and click on the Next Page button.

-My Guarantee is that there will be no visible ingress of water through the structure, whether through concrete or joints.
+My Guarantee is that there will be no visible ingress of water through the structure, whether through concrete or joints, if you pay for sufficient training and do as I explain.
 No one else offers such a useful guarantee.

 This means I am unique guaranteeing workmanship - mine and yours as well.
 Subject to entirely reasonable terms and conditions.

-You can read the details at the end of my guarantees and warranties page here.
+You can read the details on my guarantees and warranties page here.

 Me watching everything.